Ameendarwan/open-wealth/README.md

 - Stylelint
 - unit tests with reports and coverage thresholds
 - assuming `uat` branch represents staging environment, should be set as default branch
-- assuming `main` branch represents production environment
+- assuming `master` branch represents production environment
 - assuming app is built into `build` folder

 ## Node Version